-The maximum time frame for a student who changes from one field of study to another is adjusted by subtracting the earned course credits that are common to both programs from the total credits in the new program and multiplying that number by 1.5.
+The maximum time frame for a student who changes from one field of study to another is adjusted by subtracting the earned course credits that are common to both programs and program levels from the total credits in the new program and multiplying that number by 1.5.
 Depending on the program, the academic/program dean or designee will evaluate a student's academic progress and transfer all relevant courses.
 All transfer courses will be counted in completion ratio and used in computing in the CGPA.
 Students must be admitted and enrolled in the new program by the end of the Add/ Change and Drop period of the quarter applicable.
+For graduate program see Student Handbook.